-- Look for Supreme Court to also accept cases addressing: - Ongoing questions regarding enforceability of overbroad agreements to arbitrate employment claims, and - Applicability and parameters of the FLSA's donning and doffing and overtime pay requirements.
+- Look for Supreme Court to also accept cases addressing: - Ongoing questions regarding enforceability of overbroad agreements to arbitrate employment claims, and - Applicability and parameters of the FLSA's donning and doffing and overtime pay requirements - New legislation affecting employers is unlikely in election year. - Many bills may be introduced, but few, if any at all, will make it to enactment. - Job creation incentive grants will continue to become available in record-setting amounts.